w3c/matf/README.md

-# Specification 'matf'
+# Mobile Accessibility Task Force (MATF)

-This is the repository for matf.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This repository will be used to work on new resources.